 I have recently read though, on the Lumos Lab blog, that a daily dose of caffiene helps protect the blood-brain barrier.

 Make sure the water is pure.
 Use an exquisite filter.

-2.Calorie Restriction - Substantial research in animals and now in humans indicates that a calorie-restricted diet is helpful for brain and life longevity.
+2.Calorie Restriction - Substantial research in animals and now in humans indicates that a calorie-restricted diet is helpful for brain health nutrition and life longevity.
 Eating less helps you live longer.
 It controls weight; decreases risk for heart disease, cancer, and stroke from obesity - a major risk factor for all of these illnesses; and it triggers certain mechanisms in the body to increase the production of nerve growth factors, which are helpful to the brain.
-Researchers use the acronym CRON for "calorie restriction with optimal nutrition," so the other part of the story is to make these calories count.
+Researchers use the acronym CRON for "calorie restriction with optimal nutrition," so the other part of the story is to make these calories co

 3.Fish, Fish Oil, Good Fats and Bad Fats - DHA, one form of omega-3 fatty acids found in fish, makes up a large portion of the gray matter of the brain.
 The fat in your brain forms cell membranes and plays a vital role in how our cells function.
 Neurons are also rich in omega-3 fatty acids.
 DHA is also found in high quantities in the retina, the light-sensitive part of the eye.
 Research in the last few years has revealed that diets rich in omega-3 fatty acids may help promote a healthy emotional balance and positive mood in later years, possibly because DHA is a main component of the brain's synapses.